Dark red brick wall

 AI is here to support—not replace—your nonprofit’s message.
 With thoughtful prompting, you can create strong drafts that still sound like you.
 And once you learn how to shape prompts effectively, AI becomes less of a mystery and more of a tool for creativity, clarity, and capacity.

-Getting Started: Low-Lift Ways to Try AI
+Getting Started: Low-Lift Ways to Try AI for Your Nonprofit

 You don’t need to overhaul your workflows to benefit from AI.
 Start small by asking ChatGPT to summarize your latest blog post, using Canva to generate your next event flyer, or transcribing your next board meeting with Otter.ai.
 Assign a curious team member to experiment and report back.
-Use AI as a supportive co-pilot, not a replacement.
+Use AI as a supportive copilot, not a replacement.

 When to Bring in the Pros